Coffee roastery Salzburg in the 220 degree roast house

 The Rösthaus has a coffee roastery in Salzburg

-In the Rösthaus von 220 Grad at Maxglaner Hauptstraße 29 in Salzburg, we then learn that the taste of coffee depends on many factors.
-There, Alois and Margret Macheiner, the owners of the café, roast their coffee themselves.
-There are sacks with coffee beans from Huila in Colombia, from Brazil or from Cuba and the highlands of Ethiopia.
+We then learn that the taste of coffee depends on many factors in the 220 Grad roasting house at Maxglaner Hauptstraße 29 in Salzburg.
+Alois and Margret Macheiner, the owners of the café, roast their coffee themselves.
+There are sacks of coffee beans from Huila in Colombia, from Brazil or from Cuba and the highlands of Ethiopia.
 The beans are waiting to be roasted and sold to coffee lovers in the sales room.
-Depending on the origin, location and growing area, the coffee that is made from it smells and tastes different.
+Depending on the origin, location and growing area, the coffee produced from them smells and tastes different.

 Coffees from all over the world in the Salzburg coffee roastery